Noso-Project/NosoNode/README.md

 [![Latest Release](https://img.shields.io/github/v/release/Noso-Project/NosoWallet?label=latest%20release)](https://github.com/Noso-Project/NosoWallet/releases/latest)
 [![Downloads](https://img.shields.io/github/downloads/Noso-Project/NosoWallet/total)](https://github.com/Noso-Project/NosoWallet/releases)

-## Running the wallet
+## Running the node

 This software does not need to be installed.

-You just need to download the appropriate Windows or Linux(Beta) version, uncompress the arquive and run it from the folder.
+You just need to download the appropriate binary, uncompress the arquive and run it from the folder.

 ## Building from source